ClutchDame/tooltip/README.md

 App starts on http://localhost:5000/

-It shows 2 examples of how to use this component:
+It shows how the component can be used :

-- the first one is a header using positioning defined in your jsx.
-4 options are available: `top`, `bottom`, `left` and `right`.
+- by setting the position parameter yourself (use one of `top`, `bottom`, `left` and `right`)

+- by setting `smartPosition`to `true`, and the tooltip will decide its best position itself.

+You will see 2 components using smart positioned tooltips.
-- another one (still WIP) shows how to use tooltip with smart positining, ie the tooltip will set its own position if it is outside of the viewport.
+The last one is a footer-like component to show how the tooltip changes position when close to the bottom of the viewport.

 ## Requirements